moolen/udplb/README.md

 ## Motivation

 There are no implementations or examples available on how to use eBPF/BCC in the traffic control layer with [goBPF](https://github.com/iovisor/gobpf/).
 Also, i want to provide a starting point to do networking with BCC/goBPF.
-Use this if you want to either load-balance incoming UDP traffic to different upstreams or (the one i was after) to A) clone incoming UDP traffic + send it to a different host AND let the UDP packet go up the stack.

 Use this at own risk this is not production-ready, but should be close to.

+## Use-case: UDP Relay
+You can use this as a low-level, transparent UDP relay: Incoming UDP packets (matched by destination addr/port) are cloned and sent directly to a different host.
+The initial packet **goes up the stack** and may be processed from userspace.

+## Use-case: UDP Forwarder
+You may use this as a UDP packet forwarder: Incoming packets (matching a destination address/port) are being forwarded to a different destination host. the packet will **NOT** be further processed by the kernel.

 ## Prerequisites